Stories of caring for elderly parents at the end of their lives while trying to maintain a life of your own.

 Looking at the sample of powdered Similac formula, I was sure it was meant for another […]

-On what’s typically considered to be the most important day in a young woman’s life, I stood in my long white dress terrified about the vow I was about to take.
-Then he walked into the room and took my breath away.
+On what’s typically considered the most important day in a young woman’s life, I stood in my long white dress, terrified about the vow I was about to take.
+Then, he walked into the room and took my breath away.

-Proudly smiling and looking especially handsome in his new navy blue suit, the first man I ever loved engulfed me in his usual bear hug, and asked, “Honey, are you ready?”
+Proudly smiling and looking incredibly handsome in his new navy blue suit, the first man I ever loved, the man who loved me long before I was born, engulfed me in his usual bear hug and asked, “Honey, are you ready?”

 I felt my fists curl into a ball as I prepared to cold-cock my father’s caregiver across the face.
 “What do you mean he’s an old man?”
 I hissed.